 What type of activities did students find provided good learning opportunities?

-- Having their own project to work on. - Being assigned a topic to review and presenting it to other team members. - Reviewing error reports. - Being involved in meetings on current projects. - Completing blog posts/journal club entries. - Compiling training.
+- Having their own project to work on. - Being assigned a topic to review and presenting it to other team members. - Reviewing error reports. - Being involved in meetings on current projects.

 What did students appreciate their Preceptors doing?